 sudo dnf upgrade

 The MySQL server always restarts after an update by Yum.
-Once the server restarts, run mysql_upgrade to check and possibly resolve any incompatibilities between the old data and the upgraded software. mysql_upgrade also performs other functions; see Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables” for details.
+Prior to MySQL 8.0.16, run mysql_upgrade after the server restarts to check and possibly resolve any incompatibilities between the old data and the upgraded software. mysql_upgrade also performs other functions; for details, see Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables”.
+As of MySQL 8.0.16, this step is not required, as the server performs all tasks previously handled by mysql_upgrade.

 You can also update only a specific component.
 Use the following command to list all the installed packages for the MySQL components (for dnf-enabled systems, replace yum in the command with dnf):